 - A flat-faced paint stirrer or paddle is an inexpensive must-have.
 Or, at a pinch, you can always swipe your littlie’s school ruler!

 - When masking up, always use good-quality painter’s tape.
 You won’t regret it, especially for detailed areas or projects that require a sharp line.
 Cheaper paper tapes tend to tear, bleed or leave a sticky residue.

 - Check the clean-up instructions on your tin when buying the paint – that way you can pick up turps or metho as required for oil-or shellac-based paints

 Our research shows that time and money are the most common reasons for not getting things done.
-If you have a good credit score, our low rate personal loans could be a great way to make it happen.
+If you have a good credit profile, our low rate personal loans could be a great way to get the money you need to make it happen.
 See for yourself!